-Ours is not the first attempts have been made to present this kind of data.
-Until 2016, the Canadian Association of University Teachers (CAUT), for instance, put out an invaluable annual "almanac" (and continues to update the data on its website even if the almanac itself is not published in its old form), but the data has a profound university skew and tends to be presented in tabular form rather than through more intuitive graphics.
+This series is not the first attempt to present this kind of data on a national basis.
+Until 2016, the Canadian Association of University Teachers (CAUT), for instance, put out an invaluable annual "almanac" which was good if university centric.
+However after a brief attempt to keep the almanac updated in a set of online tables, it has essentially ceased to exist.
 Universities Canada has over the years put together some good publications on the state of the system, but these have become rarer as of late and in any case also largely miss the colleges and polytechnics.
-The Council of Ministers of Education, Canada (CMEC) has an irregularly-published system of "Education Indicators" but these are more focused on education as a whole rather than on postsecondary and fall prey to the same preference for tables over graphs.
-Statistics Canada produces a great deal of data (if not always very promptly), but does very little to help people interpret it.
+The Council of Ministers of Education, Canada (CMEC) has an irregularly-published system of "Education Indicators" but these are more focused on education as a whole rather than on postsecondary and are largely tabular in format and provide very little in the way of more intuitive graphics.
+Statistics Canada produces a great deal of data (though usually not very promptly), but does very little to help people interpret it.

-It was for this reason that Higher Education Strategy Associates decided in 2018 to produce an annual publication called "The State of Postsecondary Education in Canada", modelled on a set of publications produced by Andrew Norton and his colleagues at the Grattan Institute in Melbourne entitled "Mapping Australian Higher Education".
-This 2020 edition updates data from the previous editions, including detailing trends in student and staff numbers and looking at how the system is financed.
-This year, we have augmented our coverage of these issues by adding some international comparisons and in a couple of instances new or more detailed data on Canadian students and academic staff.
-This edition also features a new Chapter 6 that provides new details on credential attainment rates and outcomes.
+It was for this reason that Higher Education Strategy Associates decided in 2018 to produce an annual publication called "The State of Postsecondary Education in Canada", modelled on a set of publications (now sadly discontinued) produced by Andrew Norton and his colleagues at the Grattan Institute in Melbourne entitled "Mapping Australian Higher Education".
+This 2021 edition updates data from the previous editions, including detailing trends in student and staff numbers, how the system is financed, and graduate outcomes.
+A small amount of new data has been included with respect to student mobility inside Canada.